monarc-project/stats-service/docs/installation.rst

 Docker
 ~~~~~~

-Depending on how you installed Docker, you might have to use ``sudo`` which is
+Depending on how you installed Docker you might have to use ``sudo``, which is
 discouraged.

 From the repository: